joezbub/Shamir-for-Cloud-Environments/README.md

 ### Implementation details

 I split the file into blocks of 7 bytes each for splitting according to the secret sharing algorithm.
 I can only hold 7 bytes for each block because the implementation uses C++ `long long` (8 bytes) to store the blocks.
 The split key and blocks can be found in the resulting `.dat` files.

-## Performance

-The protocol can encrypt and split a 1 MB file according to a (2, 3) scheme in about 2.5 seconds and combine and decrypt in about 2 seconds.
+The resulting payload fragments indicate a series of 64-bit integers.